 Sure you can.
 I like a little bite in my vegetables so I tend to prefer this type of recipe on the stovetop.

-When cooking slow cooker recipes, some people like to cook the stew for a few hours first before adding the potatoes in to avoid them getting mushy.
+When cooking slow cooker recipes, cook the stew for a few hours first before adding the potatoes in to avoid them getting mushy.
 Test it out and see what works.

 Cook the stew on high in the slow cooker for 6 hours for maximum flavor.

 A Few Substitutions for this Organic Beef Stew